ThinkLoveShare/sources/content/hacking/pwn_1of4_buffer_overflow.en.md

 > Small edit after the initial publication of the articles:

 > These four articles lead me to give an "pwn introductory" conference at the HitchHack 2018.
 It summarizes the first 3 articles but goes less into detail.
-If this format suits you better, the slides are downloadable[here] (/hacking/pwn_1of4_buffer_overflow/slides_conf_123_pwned.pdf) and the video (French only) here :
+If this format suits you better, the slides are downloadable [here](/hacking/pwn_1of4_buffer_overflow/slides_conf_123_pwned.pdf) and the video (French only) here :

 {{< youtube hmt8M9YLwTg >}}